Healthcare Training Institute

 Left click audio track to Listen, Right click to "Save..." mp3

-On the last track, we discussed the first two steps in the evaluation stage for dealing with an incident of internet bullying.
+In the last section, we discussed the first two steps in the evaluation stage for dealing with an incident of internet bullying.
 These first two steps are, see the probable bully first, and identify concerns regarding the problem.

-On this track, we will discuss the third and fourth steps in the evaluation stage for dealing with an incident of internet bullying.
+In this section, we will discuss the third and fourth steps in the evaluation stage for dealing with an incident of internet bullying.
 The third and fourth steps are, gain the individual’s understanding of the situation, and explore the feelings of the individual being seen.

 I used the Gentle Leading technique to reflect directly on the content of Kasey’s statement, while conveying that I recognized things would not be this simple.
 I stated, “So this seemed to come out of nowhere?
 Laurie just came up to you in the hall and shoved you for no reason?”
 During this statement, I expressed my confusion in the tone of my voice and in expression, but did not directly question Kasey’s account.
 I feel that using the gentle leading technique allowed me to let Kasey know that while I believed what she was saying, it certainly sounded like an unusual situation.